tessercat/daoistic-book/daodejing/09/english.md

 In a tomb full of gold and jewels, who'll raise it then?

-It's the arrogance of wealth and privilege, and claiming it for yourself is a mistake.
+It's the pride of wealth and privilege, keeping it is a mistake.

 Step up and step back,
-it's the universal way.
+the universal way.